abhx7/Aerodynamic-Shape-Optimisation/README.md

 connectBlocks(blks[0], 'east', blks[1], 'west')
 ```
 > [!WARNING]
-> Make sure all the points, line and surfaces are defined correctly as well as the blocks are connected as in your required setup.
+> Make sure all the points, line and surfaces are defined correctly as well as the patches are created and blocks are connected correctly as in your required setup.
 >
 > Any tiny errors here will cause the meshing to not happen, solver to not converge or other issues may crop up.

+#
 The boundary conditions are set based on the setup either individually or can be set together using a dictionary for the physical groups defined.
 ```
 blks[0].bcList[west] = InFlowBC_Supersonic:new{flowCondition=FlowState:new{...}}
 ```
-.
+#

 There is a seperate lua file included in the repo to output the svg file of the current iteration and is executed using the following command.